 Anyone being sued by a debt buyer in New Jersey should seriously consider fighting the claim.
 New Century Financial is not the first one to run afoul of the CFPB; Midland Funding was outed for all of their practices as well.

-When it comes to these claims, pushback pays off, and many times can lead to the dismissal of their case or a very favorable settlement.
+When it comes to these claims, pushback pays off and, many times can lead to the dismissal of their case or a very favorable settlement.
 One should never take their claims at face value.

 I Can Help!